meg768/homey-tesla-vehicle/README.md

 The main device for your vehicle.
 Contains a number of "When", "And" and "Then" cards.

 ### Ventilation
-Sets car dooor windows in a ventilating state.
+Sets car door windows in a ventilating state.